Rules

 Special Competition

-Special Competition winners receive prizes from the companies running special categories and badges to feature in their marketing materials.
+Special Competition winners receive prizes from the companies running special categories and digital badges to feature in their marketing materials.

 Our partners reserve the right to terminate the selection process if none of the submissions satisfy the partner’s criteria.